 You’d be hard pressed to find many people who actually enjoy chasing down clients for late payments, but it’s a challenge that businesses have had to deal with for as long as people have been trading products and services… Payments are sometimes late, and tough economic times only put more pressure on accounting teams to recover payments and balance the books each month.

 If the process of chasing down payments—a.k.a., “dunning” in accounting parlance—has in fact been around since at least 1620, then you’d think that someone would have come up with a no-fail way to guarantee timely payment by now.

 Yet, while no single methodology can guarantee timely revenue recovery, you can take steps to improve your quote-to-cash process.
 Our recommendation: Implement a solid dunning management strategy that caters to your customers’ ways of doing business with you.

 Our team is on a mission to help companies compete on a global scale through the Ordway platform.
 Today, I’m proud to announce our release of multi-entity billing and revenue management which means businesses can expand internationally with ease.

 As your business grows, the last thing you want to worry about is if your finance stack will scale with you.
 I commissioned our team to leapfrog the limitations of legacy software and find solutions to multi-entity support that historically were only available to the Enterprise.
-Historically, only costly and clunky legacy ERP software could support multi-entity companies with their billing and accounting needs.
+Historically, only costly and clunky legacy ERP software could support multi-entity companies with their SaaS billing and accounting needs.
 This translated into manual workarounds and spreadsheets and hundreds of thousands spent on software fees and professional services, placing a drag on even the most nimble companies.

 Today, companies can run their business units independently and still unify billing, revenue schedules, and reporting within one system on the Ordway billing and revenue automation platform.